 Academics and Admission at Loyola University Chicago

 The Employee Tuition Benefit pays 100% of tuition for eligible employees taking undergraduate or eligible graduate courses.
 At no time will the Tuition Benefit apply to more than three courses per semester (9 semester hours) for undergraduate programs or two courses per quarter (8 quarter hours) for graduate programs.
-The School of Medicine, The School of Law, Continuum Program Non-Credit Courses, Executive Education Programs, Executive MBA co-hort based program and any other program that is not conferred at Loyola University Chicago are not eligible for the Tuition Benefit.
+The School of Medicine, The School of Law, Continuum Program Non-Credit Courses, Executive Education Programs, Executive MBA co-hort based program, ESL and any other program that is not conferred at Loyola University Chicago are not eligible for the Tuition Benefit.
 The Tuition Benefit cover all semesters including the J-Term and Summer Semesters as well as the Summers Scholars program for dependent highschool students transitioning to college.
+Human Resources provides eligibility verification if needed the application of the Tuition Benefit is handled by the Financial Aid department.
+All fees related to tuition, co-pays, deposits are paid through the Bursars office.

 Who is eligible to receive the Tuition Benefit: